View the full issuehere

 iv.
 Lagging Infrastructure

-Digital infrastructure continues to restrict ‘real-time’ consultation capabilities, with Vietnam, Indonesia and the Philippines scoring among the lowest in internet connection speeds compared to broader APAC and OECD nations.
+Digital infrastructure continues to restrict ‘real-time’ consultation capabilities, with Vietnam, Indonesia and the Philippines scoring among the lowest internet connection speeds compared to broader APAC and OECD nations.

 From a care provision perspective, Southeast Asia has a relative undersupply of hospital beds, qualified physicians and nurses.